 Legendary mare Mumtaz Mahal is sold to the Aga Khan for 9,100 guineas at the Tattersalls Sales in Doncaster.

-The final Tattersalls Sales at Knightsbridge Green are held.
+The final Tattersalls sales at Knightsbridge Green are held.

 No July Sale or Doncaster Sales are held due to the Second World War.